American Poet (album)

-American Poet is an album of an early solo concert by American rock musician Lou Reed, recorded live at the Calderone Concert Hall, Hempstead, New York, on Boxing Day 1972 during the Transformer tour.
+American Poet is an album of an early solo concert by American rock musician Lou Reed, recorded live at Ultrasonic Recording Studios, Hempstead, New York, on Boxing Day (December 26), 1972 during the Transformer tour.
 The backing band are the Tots.
 It features material from The Velvet Underground and Reed's first two 1972 solo albums, debut Lou Reed and Transformer.
 The version of "Berlin" is the arrangement from that debut album.
 American Poet was released in 2001.
-It is an unauthorized release.

 The album's cover photo is by Mick Rock, from the same photo shoot as the Transformer cover.